cfech/docker-kubernetes/README.md

 - in imperative we always have to repeat the same commands
 - always had to run "docker run etc..." until we started using docker compose
-- declarative allows us to write down all our k8's info into a resource definition
+- declarative allows us to write down all our kubernetes info into a resource definition

-- could define different types of objects k8's understands, such as pods, services and deployments
+- could define different types of objects kubernetes understands, such as pods, services and deployments

 called with